 Can I apply with my team?

-Who is the primary funder of the Network?
+Who funds the Network?

 Is editorial independence guaranteed?